-Morocco encapsulates magic and mystery unlike any other country.
-Riding camel back into the Saharan desert sunset, sipping on a steaming cup of mint tea and navigating your way through maze-like souks are just a few of the unforgettable experiences you will encounter.
-From snake charmers and storytellers to magic genie lamps and fire-eaters, travelers around the world find themselves immersed in this unimaginable destination.
+Morocco encapsulates magic and mystery, unlike any other country.
+Riding camel back into the Saharan desert sunset, sipping on a steaming cup of mint tea, and navigating your way through maze-like souks are just a few unforgettable experiences you will encounter.
+From snake charmers and storytellers to magic genie lamps and fire-eaters, travelers worldwide find themselves immersed in this unimaginable destination.

 Tours & Packages